-You Editing Team (“Your Editing Team”) collect and use information about individuals (‘personal data’) in the course of business.
+Your Editing Team (“Your Editing Team”) collects and uses information about individuals (‘personal data’) in the course of business.
 Data protection legislation gives individuals the right to know what information is held about them and it provides a framework to ensure that personal information is handled properly.
 This policy sets out our expectations regarding the control of personal data handled by Your Editing Team.
 This includes employee, contractor, applicant, customer, prospective customer, and claimant data.

 It is important that data is processed in a fair and lawful manner to: